ROCm/HIP/docs/understand/programming_model.rst

   optimized architectures, such as GPUs or accelerators derived from GPU architectures.

 * Asynchrony is at the forefront of the HIP API.
-Computations launched by HIP execute asynchronously on the device and it is the user's responsibility to synchronize their data dispatch/fetch with computations on the device.
-HIP does perform implicit synchronization on occasions, but unlike some APIs (OpenCL, SYCL) by and large places the onus of synchronization on the user.
+Computations launched on the device execute asynchronously with respect to the host and it is the user's responsibility to synchronize their data dispatch/fetch with computations on the device.
+HIP does perform implicit synchronization on occasions, but unlike some APIs (OpenCL, SYCL) by and large places the responsibility of synchronization on the user.